filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

    export CGO_CFLAGS="-D__BLST_PORTABLE__"
    ```

-   This is due to a Lotus bug that prevents Lotus from running on a processor without `adx` instruction support, and should be fixed soon.
+   This is due to a Lotus bug that prevents Lotus from running on a processor without `adx` instruction support and should be fixed soon.

 1. Build and install Lotus